By Nathan Honess

-Protein is a word you’ll hear time and time again in the fitness world – and for good reason.
-Protein is a macronutrient containing amino acids, which are the building blocks needed for muscles to grow.
+Protein is a word you’ll repeatedly hear in the fitness world – for good reason.
+Protein is a macronutrient containing amino acids, the building blocks for growing muscles.

-Protein keeps us feeling fuller for longer due to its satiating effect, making it a useful dietary tool for losing weight.
-Adding more protein into your diet will give you a greater chance of realizing your fitness goals and achieving your dream physique.
-Despite this, lots of us struggle following a high-protein diet in a world of fast food and quick fixes.
+Protein keeps us fuller for longer due to its satiating effect, making it a useful dietary tool for losing weight.
+Adding more protein to your diet will give you a greater chance of realizing your fitness goals and achieving your dream physique.
+Despite this, lots of us struggle to follow a high-protein diet in a world of fast food and quick fixes.

-To help you top up your protein intake, these top tips are perfect for those with busy, active lifestyles.
+To help increase your protein intake, these top tips are perfect for those with busy, active lifestyles.

 SWITCH CEREAL FOR EGGS

-Many cereals are high in sugar and low in protein, meaning you’re more likely to binge in the run up to lunch.
+Many kinds of cereal are high in sugar and low in protein, meaning you’re more likely to binge in the run-up to lunch.
 A simple swap to eggs on toast will provide around 12 grams of protein and add a spring to your morning step.
 If eggs aren’t for you, try overnight oats with a scoop of protein powder.

 SNACK WISELY